 Countdown to Thrills

 An early win for realism in cinematic space travel, as Atlas Obscura recounts, was the 1929 Fritz Lang film “Frau im Mond,” or “Woman in the Moon.”
-The moon rocket in the film had multiple stages, each one dropping away in turn after providing its share of the enormous speed needed to reach the moon — just as the Saturn V did, four decades later.
+The moon rocket in the film had multiple stages, each one dropping away in turn after providing its share of the enormous speed needed to reach the moon — just as the Saturn V did, three decades later.
 It also helped that rocketry pioneer Hermann Oberth served as technical advisor.

 “Frau im Mond“ did not just predict realistic space travel — it even helped create it.
 To build up drama for the rocket launch, Lang introduced the countdown, counting backwards to the moment of launch.
 Real-life space launches have used countdowns ever since.